Is there a “best” FREE learning management system for iPad classrooms?

 Apple’s free LMS integrates extremely well with iOS devices (as expected), but leaves those with devices outside the Apple ecosystem with nothing.
 While iTunes U could work well in my classroom, students do not take the iPads home and thus could not access content in an effective way without an iOS device.
 Furthermore, I feel that iTunes U acts more as a learning content deployment system rather than a learning management system.
 The addition of discussions in iTunes U courses was a big improvement with the recent updates, but the lack compatibility across platforms and absence of a dropbox and assessment tool will keep me on the sidelines for this coming school year.

 Can’t really call this new tool released by Microsoft for districts using Office 365 as a learning management system, but it does help teachers create shared folders for their students in the cloud.
 What this really means for Office 365 districts is that teachers can get started with an iPad digital workflow similar to my current setup, in a jiffy.
+It would be beneficial for teachers using this software to take the ms-900 exam, and they can prepare for this by taking a ms-900 practice exam online.
+This will help them become more familiar with 365 fundamentals and will give them some useful knowledge that they can apply to other areas of their lives.
 What they won’t get is any online discussion community, organized dropbox, or assessment tool.
 This does bring Office 365 closer to being a web-based LMS like Desire2Learn, but doesn’t bring much added value to those using iOS/Android devices.
+Taking the conversation out of the class room, the new Office 365 offers various add-ons to enchance the userbility of the software.
+Some add-ons are, active directory reporting and exchance monitoring.

 Will Google Classroom be the All-In-One educators are looking for?